CoreWeave

 • NVIDIA A40/A6000 GPUs (48GB VRAM)

-There is an optional test Inference endpoint that can be enabled and deployed automatically when the model completes fine-tuning.
-This Inference container defaults to the following configuration, which currently costs $0.65 per hour with resource based pricing.
+There is also an optional test Inference endpoint that you can enable and deploy automatically when the model completes fine-tuning, which features:

 • 8GB RAM